Robert Morris (financier): First months

 Morris pursued an array of reforms designed to boost the economy; many of the reforms were inspired by the laissez-faire economic ideas of Adam Smith.
 Shortly after taking office, he convinced Congress to establish the Bank of North America, the first bank to operate in the United States.
 Such a bank had been discussed in the months prior to Morris's appointment, but the bank itself was organized along lines laid out by Robert Morris and Gouverneur Morris.
-It was established as a private institution governed by its investors, but was subject to inspection by the Superintendent of Finance.
+It was established as a private institution governed by its investors but was subject to inspection by the Superintendent of Finance.
 The bank would take the national government's deposits, provide loans to Congress, and issue banknotes.
 Morris hoped that the bank would help finance the war, stabilize the nation's currency, and bring the country together under one unified monetary policy.
 As the bank would take some time to begin functioning, in 1781 Morris presided over the issuing of a new currency, referred to as "Morris notes," backed by Morris's own funds.
 Morris also convinced Congress to allow him to purchase all supplies for the Continental Army, and Congress required states to furnish funding rather than supplying goods like flour or meat.

 By 1781, the Revolutionary War had become a stalemate between Britain and the United States.
 The British had concentrated their military operations in the Southern theater of the war, while leaving a large force garrisoned at New York City.
 In August 1781, Morris met with General Washington and the comte de Rochambeau, who were planning a joint Franco-American operation against the British forces.
-Morris redirected government funds to purchase supplies for Washington's march against British forces in Virginia, and he pleaded with state governments and the French government for further funding, with the final $20,000 needed coming from Morris's longtime collaborator, Haym Salomon.
+Morris raised over $1,400,000 on his own credit for the effort.
+He also redirected government funds to purchase supplies for Washington's march against British forces in Virginia, and he pleaded with state governments and the French government for further funding, with the final $20,000 needed coming from Morris's longtime collaborator, Haym Salomon.
 At the October 1781 Battle of Yorktown, Washington forced the surrender of the British army under the command of General Cornwallis.
 After the Battle of Yorktown, Britain essentially abandoned its campaign on land, but the naval war continued as Britain sought to cut the United States off from its sources of trade.